owncloud-archive/documentation/admin_manual/maintenance/upgrade.rst

 It is best to keep your ownCloud server upgraded regularly, and to install all point releases and major releases without skipping any of them.
 Major releases are 6.0 and 7.0, and point releases are intermediate releases for each major release.
-For example, 7.0.1 and 7.0.2 are point releases.
+For example, 7.0.1 and 7.0.2 are point releases. **Skipping major releases is not supported.**

 There are multiple ways to keep your ownCloud server upgraded: with the Updater App, with your Linux package manager, and by manually upgrading.
 In this chapter